danvega/danvega-dev-nuxt/content/blog/2019/04/23/Gridsome-Blog-Post-Generator.md

 slug: "Gridsome-Blog-Post-Generator"
 title: "Gridsome Blog Post Generator"
 date: "2019-04-23T19:28:51.186Z"
-excerpt: "In this article I will show you how to crate a blog post generator for your static site."
+description: "In this article I will show you how to crate a blog post generator for your static site."
 author: "Dan Vega"
 tags: ["gridsome", "vue"]
 cover: ./gridsome-post-generator-cover.png